Nick Pollock: Tanks of Zen

-Following the break-up of My Sister's Machine, Pollock started another band called Tanks of Zen.
+Following the breakup of My Sister's Machine, Pollock started another band called Tanks of Zen.
 In 2000, this band recorded a set of songs under the working title American Hangover.
 A music video shot in black-and-white was released for the song “Through the Red Lie”.
 It features all four members of the band at that time – Pollock, guitarist Tim Jones, bassist Steve Rehnstrom, and drummer Todd Marvin – performing in studio intercut with scenes of a man and a woman, portrayed respectively by Pollock and his friend Bobbi Maas Woods, fighting in a bedroom.
 Despite this, however, American Hangover has so far never been properly released.

 In 2009, Tanks of Zen reemerged with Pollock fronting a new lineup that included bassist Dan Scott, drummer Mark Locke, and for a brief spell, second guitarist Matt Johnson.
 They also announced their plans to record a new set of songs under the working title Love's Gentle Maw, which has been described by the band as a concept album dealing in relationships.
 In 2011, Pollock announced on Facebook that Love's Gentle Maw was in the final stages of production and being mastered by Eric Janko and Eddy Schreyer, who were also involved in the production of Soulbender; Schreyer has also mastered or co-mastered Alice in Chains' first three releases Facelift, Sap and Dirt.
 The album was officially released on September 30, 2011.